JaronCyna/Jaroncyna.github.io/_posts/2025-12-30-MPPT-Satillite-Charger.md

 $$C = \frac{I_{out} \cdot D}{f_s \cdot \Delta V_{out}}$$

 **Calculation for this Project:**
-If we set a strict target for high-performance signal integrity—such as a **10mV maximum ripple**—we can solve for the required $C$:
+If we set a strict target for high-performance signal integrity such as a **10mV maximum ripple** we can solve for the required $C$:

 $$C = \frac{5.4 \cdot 0.0357}{200,000 \cdot 0.010} \approx \mathbf{96.3 \mu F}$$